zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  Maura: Uh, I thought you were.

-Victor: Maybe we should wait for the next meeting t o take them on.
+Victor: Maybe we should wait for the next meeting to take them on.

 Maura: I totally agree.
 It’ll give us a little time  to work up to it.